scottellis/mi2c/README.md

 If you wanted to make this more generic, you might want to pass the i2c_board_info struct to mi2c_init_i2c() since the i2c driver part of the code doesn't really care.

-Most of the time, my i2c code is usually pretty tightly integrated with the rest of the driver dealing with other hardware.
-The i2c portion is pretty simple and easy to customize after cut-n-paste.

-I might clean it up a little anyway, just to make it more generic for others.